Hester Leggatt: Life and career

 The love letters acted as corroborative details that helped sell the fiction that the corpse was a real British soldier.
 The official report on Operation Mincemeat described the letters as achieving "the thrill and pathos of a war engagement with great success".
 After the war, Leggatt worked for the British Council.
 Leggatt never married.
 After retiring, she moved to Chilton, Buckinghamshire, where she died aged 89 in a nursing home on 26 July 1995.

 In popular culture

-Leggatt was first portrayed by Jak Malone in the stage musical Operation Mincemeat, which premiered in 2019 and is currently running both in the West End and on Broadway as of May 2025.
+Leggatt was first portrayed by Jak Malone in the stage musical Operation Mincemeat, which premiered in 2019 and is currently running both in the West End and on Broadway as of January 2026.
+Malone's portrayal of Leggatt won a 2024 Olivier Award and a 2025 Tony Award.
 Some lyrics in the musical's song "Dear Bill" were intentionally lifted directly from the Operation Mincemeat letters.
 Penelope Wilton played the role of Leggatt in the 2021 film Operation Mincemeat.

 Historical research

 Leggatt's possible contributions to Operation Mincemeat were first brought to mainstream attention by Ben Macintyre's 2010 book Operation Mincemeat, though the book misspelled her name as "Leggett".

 A group of fans of the stage musical were inspired to research into the real life of Leggatt, portrayed as a character in the play, as little was known about her.
 They contacted MI5 and were able to find out some key information about her, including the correct spelling of her surname (Leggatt not Leggett), and that she worked for Osbert Sitwell in the 1930s, for MI5 during the Second World War, and later for the British Council.
 In December 2023, a plaque was installed at the Fortune Theatre in commemoration of Leggatt.

 A book about Leggatt was published in June 2025.
 It was written by theatre archivist Erin Edwards and is titled Finding Hester: The Incredible Story of the Hidden Woman Whose Love Letters Changed World War II in Operation Mincemeat.